joschro/hetzner-ocp/README.md

 IMAGE /root/CentOS-75-el-x86_64-minimal.tar.xz
 EOF
 ```
-and finally let the Hetzner installation tool install your RHEL system
+* and finally let the Hetzner installation tool install your RHEL system
 ```
 installimage -a -c config.txt
 ```
+* after the installation (you can safely ignore the error